xrsrke/stable-diffusion-from-scratch/README.md

 This repository contains Stable Diffusion's implementation in PyTorch.

 ### Updates
-YES.
-Im currently active working on this project everyday.
-Estimate will be done in janurary.
-I will put all the components together and load the pre-trained weights.
+Yes, I am actively working on this project every day.
+I expect to complete it by January.
+My plan is to put all the components together and load the pre-trained weights.

 ### Install